Enemies of the People (film): Awards and honors

 Enemies of the People was shortlisted for the Academy Award for Best Documentary Feature in 2011.
 In 2012, the film won an Emmy Award for Outstanding Investigative Journalism (Long Form).

-In June 2011, the U.S.-based International Center for Journalists announced that Thet Sambath was the recipient of its 2011 Knight International Journalism Award for his career achievement.
-In its press release the ICFJ called Enemies of the People "arguably the most important film about the Khmer Rouge."
-ICFJ President and member of the jury Joyce Barnathan said Sambath's work was 'an amazing, amazing journalistic feat'.
+In June 2011, the U.S.-based International Center for Journalists (ICFJ) announced that Thet Sambath was the recipient of its 2011 Knight International Journalism Award for his career achievement.
+In its press release, the ICFJ called Enemies of the People "arguably the most important film about the Khmer Rouge."
+ICFJ President and member of the jury Joyce Barnathan said Sambath's work was "an amazing, amazing journalistic feat".

 Further Investigation

 Thet Sambath and Rob Lemkin have announced they are making a second film based on the material shot for their first film with new material being gathered from new Khmer Rouge sources.
 The film is entitled "Suspicious Minds" and will investigate the political conflict inside the Khmer Rouge movement that drove the violence.
 Lemkin has further stated this film will explain for the first time why the Killing Fields happened.

 Sambath and Lemkin continue to blog on their researches, adding material on Nuon Chea's early career and Pol Pot's rise to power in the Khmer Rouge.

 In June 2011, they began to upload further interview excerpts with Nuon Chea.
 Topics so far include: revolution, killing traitors, confessions, smashing, Year Zero, the nation.